ENSF614-Project/ENSF-614-Term-Project/README.md

 ### Backend
 1. When the springboot isn't recognized
     - `mvn -U idea:idea`

+### email-backend
+Steps to Resolve the Issue:

+1. Kill the Process Using Port 5000
+   1. You need to stop the process currently using port 5000.
+Here's how:
+      1. On Windows:
+         1. Open Terminal, Command Prompt or PowerShell and run:
+            1. netstat -ano | findstr :5000
+            1. This will show a list of processes using port 5000.
+Look for the PID (Process ID).
+               1. Kill the process using:
+               1. taskkill /PID <PID> /F
+                  1. (Replace <PID> with the actual PID from the previous command.)
+      1. On macOS/Linux: Run the following commands:
+         1. lsof -i :5000
+         1. kill -9 <PID>
+1. Make sure you are in the email-backend directory:
+   1. cd email-backend
+1. Start the Backend: Ensure the backend is running and accessible:
+   1. node server.js
+1. Run the React Native App: Start your React Native app:
+   1. npm start

 ## I don't think that you'll need to run the commands below this line, they are just included for reference